University of Wisconsin Stout | Wisconsin's Polytechnic University

 Innovative online and distance education

 At Stout Online, our staff is dedicated to the needs of online and distance instructors who teach customized instruction (CI) programs or courses.
-Currently, we provide support to students, instructors, program directors, and departments in the delivery of over 44 CI programs, certificates, and certifications.
+Currently, we provide support to students, instructors, program directors, and departments in the delivery of more than 44 CI programs, certificates, and certifications.

-Our students have been from over 36 countries and 45 states and are an average age of 37.5.
+Our students have been from more than 36 countries and 45 states and are an average age of 37.5.
 They enroll in advanced, graduate, and undergraduate degrees, certificates and certifications, and coursework for professional development.

 Instruction (CI) refers to specialized education programming designed for a